wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 ### FedRAMP/FISMA compliance

+<a target="_blank" href="https://www.youtube.com/channel/UCkUuvNigxkKnk3SffjdbmQg">VIDEOS</a> from info.fedramp.gov

 In the US federal government, the FISMA (Federal Information Security Management Act) of 2002 law is implemented according to NIST (National Institute of Standards and Technology) Special Publication (SP) <a target="_blank" href="http://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-53r4.pdf">800-53 [pdf]</a>.
 The security controls development framework contains of 157 controls within 19 control families.
 Each control is designated as low, moderate, or high impact.

 <a target="_blank" href="https://storefront.disa.mil/kinetic/disa/service-catalog#/forms/cloud-service-support">DISA's Cloud Service Support</a>